DashLt/buycololight.github.io/index.md

 ## *Starting at just $5, with free global shipping!*

+Scroll to the bottom of the page for information on ordering.

+*Note: this is not our entire stock!
+We have more lights, including ones with up to 16 RGB LEDs in a single panel.
+We're working to add them to the product listing, but for now please inquire about your needs and we will assist you.*

 ### Offers:
  * FG02 Cololight: best for value
    - One light: $5